 Keeping your mileage down will help your car last longer.
 When you do drive, avoid bad practices such as jack rabbit starts or excessive speeding.
 Practices such as these put additional strain on the car’s engine and brakes, leading to premature breakdowns and accelerated depreciation.

 Consider quality used cars

 A late-model used car in excellent condition can save you money from the start, and last nearly as long as a new car.
 You may also save money on insurance with a used car.
 Look at ratings for the car you are interested in to see if it holds its value over the years.
-Toyotas and Hondas, for example, are considered reliable cars that need less repair work than other cars that might be initially cheaper to buy.
+Some makes and models may generally need less repair work than others, for example.
 A cheap car whose transmission goes bad in the first year will not, in the end, prove a good financial alternative.

 Frequently asked questions

 No official designation exists for the “best” car insurance company, and each driver will have different needs and wants that will help to determine the best car insurance company for them.
 When trying to find the best car insurance company for you, it may be helpful to narrow down the options to the companies that meet your needs or wants, whether that’s the lowest price, the most coverage options or another factor entirely.
 In addition, every carrier has different pricing factors and discounts that contribute to different coverage costs, which means you’ll want to shop around and compare before choosing an insurer.

 Unless you are set on owning a brand-new car, it can be financially advantageous to purchase a late model, well-cared-for car from a brand that is known for producing reliable and sturdy cars.
 That’s because cars lose value every year that they are driven, but the drop in value can be more significant during the first couple of years of a car’s life.
 As such, you can avoid the significant depreciation hit you would get with a new car by buying a reliable used car that is already a few years old.